Isaac Cronström

-Isaac Cronström (Avesta, Sweden 3 July 1661 – Kasteel Nemerlaer 31 July 1751) was a Swedish general in the army of the Dutch Republic and a baron.
-In the Netherlands, he was most known for his leadership role during the Siege of Bergen op Zoom.
+Isaac Cronström (3 July 1661 – 31 July 1751) was a Dutch States Army officer and nobleman.
+In the Dutch Republic, he was most known for his leadership role during the Siege of Bergen op Zoom.

 Early life and personal life

 Cronström was a son of councillor and chamberlain Isaac Cronström (1620–1679) and Kristina Hanssen.
 After his father's death, Cronström travelled through Europe on a study tour and was registered as a student at Leipzig in 1679, Leiden in 1680 and Paris in 1681.
 In 1683, he joined the Swedish army and served a large part of this time in the army in France.
 During his time in France he took part in the War of the Reunions and he fought in Catalonia.
 After nine years of service, Cronström had reached the position of captain.
 He then returned to Sweden and served under Charles XI of Sweden.
 The latter sent him into the service of the Austrians and in 1692 into the Army of the Dutch Republic.
 During that time he married Trajectina Anna Elisabeth van Tuyll van Serooskerken (1675–1720), daughter of Hendrik Jacob van Tuyll van Serooskerken (1642–1692) and Anna Elisabeth van Reede (1652–1682), in 1695.
 Of their children, two daughters and two sons reached adulthood.